ebenezersakyi/my-video-app/README.md

 ### Trade-offs

 - **Learning Curve:** Tailwind CSS has a steeper learning curve compared to plain CSS, but it significantly sped up the styling process once I got the hang of it.
-- **Performance:** Opted for server-side rendering to improve SEO and initial load performance, but this comes with the cost of increased server load.
+- **Performance:** Server-side rendering to improve SEO and initial load performance, but this comes with the cost of increased server load.

 ## Additional Features